org-metaeffekt/metaeffekt-documentation/metaeffekt-portfolio-manager/README.md

 The Portfolio Manager uses exclusively mutual authenticated SSL connections to protect the communication between the CLI and the service endpoint.

+## Non-Interactive Mode

+The Portfolio Manager may also be run from a non-interactive mode:

+    java -jar {pathToJar}/ae-portfolio-manager-cli-HEAD-SNAPSHOT-exec.jar [COMMAND]

+Just like the interactive shell the non-interactive mode requires an `application.properties` in the working directory.

+The Portfolio Manager will execute the command without starting a blocking shell session.

+## Script

+Additionally, it is also possible to initiate a shell session with the usage of an external script file.

+    java -jar {pathToJar}/ae-portfolio-manager-cli-HEAD-SNAPSHOT-exec.jar @[scriptfile]

+The file may contain different commands, written in the same way it is expected as in the shell, seperated by a new line.
+This way the specified commands will be executed during startup.

 ## Maven Plugin

 The ```ae-portfolio-manager-maven-plugin``` can be used for automatically uploading/downloading files to an already